Military industry of Egypt: The Egyptian Interceptor Project

-The Helwan HA-300 (حلوان ٣٠٠) was an advanced supersonic jet fighter project developed by Egypt in the 1960s as part of its efforts to establish an independent military aviation industry.
-Designed by Willy Messerschmitt, the HA-300 was intended to be a lightweight, high-performance interceptor capable of reaching speeds over Mach 2.
-The aircraft featured a delta-wing configuration and was powered by the Brandner E-300 turbojet engine, an indigenous Egyptian development.
-Three prototypes were built, with flight tests beginning in 1964, but the program faced technical challenges and increasing costs.
-Egypt ultimately abandoned the project in 1969, opting instead to acquire Soviet aircraft like the MiG-21.
-Despite its cancellation, the HA-300 remains a significant milestone in Egypt’s aviation history as the country’s only attempt at producing a domestically designed jet fighter.
+The Helwan HA-300 (حلوان ٣٠٠) was a supersonic jet fighter project developed by Egypt in the 1960s, part of an effort to build an independent military aviation industry.
+Designed by Willy Messerschmitt, the HA-300 was intended as a lightweight interceptor capable of over Mach 2.
+It had a delta wing and was powered by the Brandner E-300 turbojet engine, an Egyptian design.
+Three prototypes were built and flight tests began in 1964, but the program ran into technical problems and rising costs.
+Egypt abandoned the project in 1969 and bought Soviet aircraft instead, including the MiG-21.
+It remains Egypt’s only attempt at a domestically designed jet fighter.

 Supplying the CIA

 Egypt was involved in supplying the Central Intelligence Agency with various weapons for Operation Cyclone during the Soviet–Afghan War.
 CIA Officer Gust Avrakotos set up a deal with Egyptian Defense Minister Abd al-Halim Abu Ghazala for Egypt to manufacture .303 ammunition for the hundreds of thousands of Lee–Enfield rifles that it supplied to the Afghan mujahideen through Pakistan's Inter Services Intelligence.
 Congressman Charlie Wilson helped lower political barriers for the deals to go through.